MileHacker Logo

 • Initial flag drop is around XPF 1,000.
 Cash is preferred, some accept credit cards.
 Night rates are higher.

-• Ride-sharing apps like Uber or Lyft are not available in Tahiti.
-Taxis and public buses serve as main transport options.
+• Ride-ride-sharing apps such As uber or Lyft are not available in Tahiti.
+Taxis and public coaches serve as main transport options.

 Rental Options